Classes and Majors

 Majors

-Student interested in law school should choose a major that interests them, regardless of subject.
+Students interested in law school should choose a major that interests them, regardless of subject.
 Doing so, increases the likelihood of mastering the skills necessary for law school and a GPA that reflects that, a key consideration for law school admission.